SAP/luigi/docs/luigi-core-api.md

 <!-- add-attribute:class:success -->

-> Be aware that this function is not asynchronous and therefore the translation table must be existing already at initialization.
+> **TIP**: Be aware that this function is not asynchronous and therefore the translation table must be existing already at initialization.
-> Take a look at our [Translation Tutorial](advanced-scenarios.md#setup-and-use-translation--internationalization-i18n) for an implementation suggestion.
+> Take a look at our [i18n](i18n.md) section for an implementation suggestion.

 ##### Parameters